This Turtle Pecan Cluster Cheesecake is a riff on a favorite Dairy Queen Blizzard ice cream treat. It’s pure heaven!

 - Prepare a 9” springform pan by lightly spraying it with non-stick spray.
 Place it on a double thickness of heavy-duty foil that is about 18” square and securely wrap foil up around the pan’s sides.
 Set aside.

-- Preheat oven to 325° F.
+- Preheat oven to 325°F.

-- In a small bowl, combine the flour, brown sugar, salt, and pecans.
+- In a small bowl, combine flour, brown sugar, salt, and pecans.
 Cut in butter with a rigid pastry cutter or a fork until crumbly.
-Press evenly onto the bottom of prepared pan.
+Press mixture evenly onto the bottom of prepared springform pan.
 Place pan on a baking sheet and bake for about 14 minutes, or until set.
 Cool on a wire rack.

-- In a large bowl, beat cream cheese and sugars until smooth.
-Beat in 1/4 cup flour, cream, and vanilla.
+- In a large bowl, beat cream cheese, granulated sugar, and brown sugar until smooth.
+Beat in ¼ cup of the flour, cream, and vanilla.
 Add eggs and beat on low speed just until blended.
-Remove 1 cup of batter to a small bowl and stir in the melted and cooled chocolate.
-Spread over cooled crust.

 - Place chocolate chips in a small heatproof bowl.
 In a small saucepan over medium-high heat, bring cream just to a boil.
 Pour cream over chips and let sit for 30 seconds.
 Then whisk until smooth.
 Let ganache cool slightly, stirring occasionally.

 - Remove sides of springform pan.
-Spread ganache over cheesecake, letting it drip down the sides a bit.
-Place whole pecans evenly around the top perimeter of the cheesecake.
-Refrigerate until set.
-If desired, drizzle cheesecake slices with additional caramel topping before serving.
+Spread ganache evenly over cheesecake, letting it drip down the sides of the cheesecake a bit.

 What an amazing couple!
 I love seeing couples together after all those years… makes me smile!
 I also love cheesecake and this one in particular looks fabulous!